Chet Holifield is a green machine

 By Caroline Cabading

-In May, the Pacific Rim Region received its first incentive payment of $27,514 for the new photovoltaic system at the Chet Holifield Federal Building in Laguna Niguel, Calif.
+In May 2012, the Pacific Rim Region received its first incentive payment of $27,514 for the new photovoltaic system at the Chet Holifield Federal Building in Laguna Niguel, California.
 This payment is the first of 60 monthly performance-based payments.

 Energy efficiency programs provide a range of financial and other incentives to encourage investments in energy-efficient technologies related to services, and/or behavior changes.
 These incentives range from simple cash rebates for the purchase of efficient products to bundled customized financial incentives and technical assistance.